MicrosoftDocs/memdocs/memdocs/intune/user-help/rename-your-device-cpwebsite.md

 # Rename your device from the Company Portal website

-Rename an enrolled, managed device from the Company Portal website.
-Change a device's generic or default model name to a name that you can quickly identify.
+Change your personal device's generic or default model name to a name that you can quickly identify in Company Portal.

 1. Open the [Company Portal website](https://portal.manage.microsoft.com) and select the __Menu__ button > __Devices__.